bast/cicero/demo/reveal.js/talk.md

 <!-- .slide: data-background="#000000" -->
 ## A slide with a dark background

-Try to press arrow down.
+Try to press the down arrow key.

 --